 Been there, done that.
 (Okay not that bad, but bad enough to leave a scar.)

-So here you have some travel industry advertising that doesn’t just lie flat on the page, unnoticed and ineffective.
-It screams bad experience!
+So here you have advertising for a golf destination that doesn’t just lie limp on the page, it screams bad experience!
+It actively turns people off.

-It conjures up memories that are emotionally scarring to me, and now I associate Wales with that negative experience.
+For me, it conjures up memories that are emotionally scarring and now I will forever associate Wales with horrible golf.

 Ouch.

 But let’s be fair.
-The Wales Tourism Board isn’t the only organization that misses the mark when it comes to strategic message development in their travel industry ads.
-Most companies have at least of half-dozen messages they could use for their advertising.
-The problem is, they never spend the time to figure out which of the six will really resonate.
+The Wales Tourism Board isn’t the only organization that misses the mark when it comes to strategic message development for golf destination ads.

-1. Assess each possible message on a credibility scale.
-Turn the BS meter to full volume and honestly decide which statements are believable and which ones sound like marketing hype?
+• Assess each possible message on a credibility scale.
+Turn the BS meter to full volume and honestly decide which statements are believable and which ones sound like marketing hype.
 Being happy with snowmen on the scorecard definitely falls into the unbelievable marketing hype category.

-4. Beware of plagiarism.
+• Beware of plagiarism.
 If your message sounds a lot like your competitor’s message, throw it out.
 In that Golf Digest Ad, Wales uses the tagline “Golf as it should be.”
-A blatant rip-off of the Bandon Dunes Golf Resort tagline: “Golf as it was meant to be.”
+A blatant rip-off of the Bandon Dunes tagline: “Golf as it was meant to be.”

 To this day, Bandon Dunes will not publish anything that involves the true weather conditions there.
 Every single social media post is a pretty picture that’s, quite frankly, not authentic to the Oregon Coast experience.

-The chances of getting a perfectly calm day at Bandon Dunes, like in this photo, are very rare.
-But that’s okay.
+The chances of getting a perfectly calm day at Bandon Dunes, like in my photo of the Sheep Ranch, are very rare.

 Would you like to learn more about how to develop a message that will really resonate with your target audience?
 Read this post.

-Here are some better examples of travel industry advertising.
+Here are some better examples of golf destination advertising.

 Great post.